StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 <p id="sign-up">
   <strong>Sign up:</strong>
-  Sign up will open on October 7. <a href="https://www.kth.se/form/stockholm-trio-carpentries-november-2022">Please click here to sign up for the workshop.</a>
+  Sign up will open on April 25. <a href="https://www.su.se/pythonwsMay2023">Please click here to sign up for the workshop.</a>
 </p>

 {% comment%}